JustinPatenaude/balticathletics/brands/soft-stuff-creations.md

   Soft Stuff has good pricing for CUSTOM plush toys with a 1200 minimum.
 Custom orders have the option to pay for a "sample" to see before producing the 1199 others! :)

   They also have some stock plush toys with lower minimums.
-Most of the photos shown are from the stock plush toys selection.
+Most of the photos shown are from the stock plush toys.

 ---